BenHowkins/nerd_box_pp5/README.md

     - The product's category is below that
     - A decription of the product is below that
     - The quantity of the product selected for purchase is below that
+    - If the product has the option for them then the will be a size and color select found on the next two line
     - Two buttons, one labelled 'Keep Shoping' which when push takes you back to the products page, the other labbeled 'Add To Bag' which adds the quantity of this product selected to the bag are next toeach other at the bottom of this column.
 - On a mobile device the each element is on a row of it's own with the exception of the buttons which are still side to side.<br>
 <image src="assets/readme/images/product_detail_page_top.png" width="650px"></image><br>